 When using this authentication mechanism, the server is responsible for

-creating a JSON Web Token (JWT) when the user logs in, and sends it back in
+creating an API Token when the user logs in, and sends it back in

 the response.
 The clients must then include that token as an

 header on requests that need authentication.
 The clients never generate JWTs

 A fresh token, valid for 30 days, is automatically generated and added to the responses of the following endpoints:

 A token may also be obtained through the JSON API as outlined in the internal login JSON API section.
 This is only accessible through the VPN and requires using the following endpoints:

 The token is available in two forms:

 - For the endpoints mentionned above, as a property called